Purpose

 voice their concerns or to gain understanding, the List

-can provide a sounding board as well as a window into
+provides a sounding board as well as a window into the

 What